 Preparing the Garnishes (Optional)

-- Optional: chill or freeze your glassware.
-Traditionally, piña coladas use hurricane glasses, but any tall, 16-ounce glassware will do.
+- Chill Glassware: Traditionally, piña coladas use hurricane glasses, but any tall, 16-ounce glassware will work.
+Place it in the fridge or freezer.

-- To prepare the leaves, cut off the top of the pineapple.
+- Pineapple Leaves: Cut off the top of the pineapple.
 Take the nicest, smaller leaves out to use as a garnish, or keep some larger leaves and make them smaller with a knife.

-- To make wedges for the rim of the glass, cut the skinned pineapple in quarters lengthwise.
+- Pineapple Wedges: Cut the peeled pineapple in quarters lengthwise.
 Cut triangular wedges from one of the quarters, then round out the top edge with a knife if needed.
 Make a small slit with a knife near the point so it can rest on the rim of a glass.
-Place the extra wedges in a bowl.

-- Select some pretty cherries with stems.
+- Cherries: Select some pretty cherries with stems.
 Make a small slit at the base, so the cherry can sit securely on the edge of the glass.
-Put the cherries in a small bowl.

 Making the Piña Colada

-- Shake the pineapple juice and the cream of coconut before using.
+- Shake: Be sure to shake the pineapple juice and the cream of coconut well before you start.

-- Pour into a glass and garnish with a wedge of fruit, maraschino cherry, pineapple leaves and/or pineapple skin strips.
+- Garnish & Serve: Pour into a glass and garnish with a wedge of fruit, maraschino cherry, pineapple leaves and/or pineapple skin strips.
 Insert a straw, preferably red and white, and enjoy.

-- For a creamy, thicker piña colada that has a more dominant coconut taste, use the brand Coco Real drink mix.
+- For a creamy, thicker piña colada that has more coconut flavor, use Coco Real cream of coconut.

 - Want the pineapple taste to shine through more than the coconut?
 Use Coco Lopez for a thinner piña colada.